-Term of Service Agreement Agreement Start Date: July 1st, 2025 Agreement End Date: June 30th, 2028 Description of the purpose(s) for which Contractor will receive/access/use PII PII received by the Contractor will be received, accessed and used only to perform the Contractor's Services pursuant to the Service Agreement with the District.
-List Purposes: see our Data Privacy Policy/Plan Type of PII that Contractor will receive/access Check all that apply: <input checked="" type="checkbox"/> Student PII <input type="checkbox"/> Teacher or Principal APPR Data Subcontractor Written Agreement Requirement The Contractor will only share PII with entities or persons authorized by the Service Agreement.
+Term of Service Agreement Agreement Start Date: May 28th, 2025 Agreement End Date: June 30th, 2028 Description of the purpose(s) for which Contractor will receive/access/use PII PII received by the Contractor will be received, accessed and used only to perform the Contractor's Services pursuant to the Service Agreement with the District.
+List Purposes: McGraw Hill uses PII to provide the requested service or to process transactions such as information requests or purchases in order to meet our contractual obligations to you.
+We will also process your PII to meet our legitimate interests, for example to personalize your experience and to deliver relevant content to you; to maintain and improve our services; to generate and analyze statistics about your use of the services; and to detect, prevent, or respond to fraud, intellectual property infringement, violations of law, violations of our rights or Terms of Use, or other misuse of the services.
+Except as described in this notice, we limit the use, collection, and disclosure of your PII to deliver the service or information requested by you.
+We do not collect, use, or disclose PII that is not reasonably related to the purposes described within this notice without prior notification.
+Your information may be combined in an aggregate and de-identified manner in order to maintain and/or improve our services.
+Type of PII that Contractor will receive/access Check all that apply: <input checked="" type="checkbox"/> Student PII <input type="checkbox"/> Teacher or Principal APPR Data Subcontractor Written Agreement Requirement The Contractor will only share PII with entities or persons authorized by the Service Agreement.
 The Contractor will not utilize Subcontractors without written contracts that require the Subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Service Agreement.
-Check applicable option. <input type="checkbox"/> n/a Contractor will not utilize Subcontractors.
+Check applicable option. <input type="checkbox"/> Contractor will not utilize Subcontractors.